Cinerama Dome: 21st century

 The Cinerama Dome made its digital projection debut in May 2005 with Star Wars: Episode III – Revenge of the Sith.
 In 2009, James Cameron's Avatar was the first 3D film to be shown in the Cinerama Dome, using technology from XpanD 3D.

-In December 2015, the Cinerama Dome upgraded to a laser projection system, using two Christie 6P projectors and Dolby 3D.
-The venue is still capable of both 35mm and 70mm film projection.
+In December 2015, the Cinerama Dome upgraded to a laser-projection system, using two Christie 6P projectors and Dolby 3D.
+The venue is still capable of both 35mm and 70mm-film projection.

-In April 2021, the parent company of Pacific Theatres announced that it would not be reopening any of its locations including the Cinerama Dome due to the impact of the COVID-19 pandemic.
+In April 2021, the parent company of Pacific Theatres announced that it would not be reopening any of its locations, including the Cinerama Dome, due to the impact of the COVID-19 pandemic.
+Later in the year, it was reported that a permit had been filed with provisions for a bar and restaurant.

-In June 2022, it was reported that Decurion Corp. has plans to reopen the theater under the name Cinerama Hollywood along with the adjoining 14-screen multiplex.
-There are also plans to include two bars and a restaurant at the location.
-Three months later, it was reported that the theater would not be reopening until at least the latter part of 2023.
+In June 2022, it was reported that Decurion Corp. had plans to reopen the theater under the name Cinerama Hollywood along with the adjoining fourteen-screen multiplex.
+There were also plans to include two bars and a restaurant at the location.
+Three months later, it was reported that the theater would not be reopening until at least the latter part of 2023; in May 2023, it was reported that it was delayed once again to the latter part of 2024.
+In November 2023, the reopening was again delayed until the second quarter of 2025 due mostly in part to the redesign happening in the space including the addition of restaurants and event space.
+In April 2025, it was reported the reopening of the Cinerama Dome was uncertain due to the property manager saying it would not reopen that year and that Decurion was unwilling to either sell or reopen the complex.
+A petition to reopen the complex had reached more than 30,000 signatures at the time of the report.
+When asked about the future of the Cinerama Dome and Arclight Hollywood during a June 2025 public hearing held by the Los Angeles l Office of Zoning Administration, land use consultant Elizabeth Peterson of the Elizabeth Peterson Group said:

+In August 2025, a report from The Hollywood Reporter stated that the reopening of the Cinerama Dome and ArcLight Hollywood remained in limbo.